sderosiaux/couchbase-bucket-listener/README.md

 ![ui](ui.png)

+It is refreshed every 200ms by default, but this is configurable: `http://localhost:8080/ui/couchbase01/travel?interval=1000`

-- It displays some counters of the buckets starting at the time you connect.
+- It displays the total of events starting at the time you connect.
+- It displays a chart per events containing the delta per interval.
-- It displays the 10 last mutated documents of the bucket, with their expiry if any.
+- It displays the N last mutated documents of the bucket, with their expiry if any.